Paul Dooley: Television

-Dooley has also appeared as a variety of recurrent characters on numerous television shows, including My So-Called Life, Dream On, Grace Under Fire, thirtysomething, Curb Your Enthusiasm, ALF (playing Whizzer Deaver), Chicago Hope, and Star Trek: Deep Space Nine where he played the recurring role of Enabran Tain.
-He guest starred in other primetime shows like Bewitched, The Wonder Years, Sabrina, the Teenage Witch, The Golden Girls, Hot in Cleveland, and Desperate Housewives.
+Dooley has also appeared as a variety of recurrent characters on numerous television shows, including ER, My So-Called Life, Dream On, Grace Under Fire, thirtysomething, Curb Your Enthusiasm, ALF (playing Whizzer Deaver), Chicago Hope, and Star Trek: Deep Space Nine where he played the recurring role of Enabran Tain.
+He guest starred in other primetime shows like Bewitched, The Wonder Years, Sabrina, the Teenage Witch, Hot in Cleveland, Law & Order: Criminal Intent, and Desperate Housewives.
+With Rita Moreno, he appeared in The Golden Girls episode "Empty Nests" which had been intended to be a backdoor pilot for what would eventually become Empty Nest.
 Dooley starred in the short-lived comedy about a couple living in an Arizona retirement community, Coming of Age, opposite veteran actors Phyllis Newman, Glynis Johns and Alan Young.
 In 2000, he was nominated for an Emmy Award for his role as an eccentric judge on The Practice.

 In 2010, Dooley played the part of the head chef at Camp Victory, a fictional fat camp, on the short-lived ABC Family original series Huge, which was created and written by his wife and daughter.

-In 2014 he appeared in an episode of the NBC series Parenthood as Rocky, a fellow vet and retiree to Craig T. Nelson's Zeek Braverman.
+In 2014, he appeared in an episode of the NBC series Parenthood as Rocky, a fellow vet and retiree to Craig T. Nelson's Zeek Braverman.

-In 2017 he appeared in the episode "22 Steps" of the ABC series The Good Doctor as Glenn, a 72-year-old man with a failing heart who breaks his pacemaker because he wants to die due to the constant pain he is suffering.
+In 2017, he appeared in the episode "22 Steps" of the ABC series The Good Doctor as Glenn, a 72-year-old man with a failing heart who breaks his pacemaker because he wants to die due to the constant pain he is suffering.

 Theater

-Dooley co-wrote the play, Assisted Living, with his wife Winnie Holzman.
+Dooley co-wrote the play Assisted Living with his wife Winnie Holzman.
 It was their first theatrical collaboration.
 The play premiered on April 5, 2013.

 Personal life

 Dooley has been married to Winnie Holzman, whom he first met at an improv acting class in New York, since November 18, 1984.
 The couple have a daughter Savannah and live in Toluca Lake in Los Angeles.

-He was previously married to Donna Lee Wasser on September 19, 1958, which ended in divorce.
+Dooley was previously married to Donna Lee Wasser on September 19, 1958, which ended in divorce.
 He has three children from his first marriage.

+In 2022, Dooley published his memoir, titled Movie Dad: Finding Myself and My Family, On Screen and Off.